dannywillems/dannywillems.github.io/index.md

     "Cryptography Engineer" or a "hacker".
     I try to use my developer and mathematical skills to build softwares, libraries and companies to reach a better society according to my values.
-My values include, but are not restricted to, privacy and egalitarianism.
-I am convinced knowledge should be free to access and will help reaching my goals.
+My values include, but are not restricted to, privacy, egalitarianism, (effective) altruism and more recently veganism.
     When possible, my work is released publicly in open-source and for free.
   </div>
 </div>